 Very likely!
 People of all ages are taking up flying as a hobby or a career.
 Both men and women are realizing their dream of flight.
 Our youngest student is 15, our oldest is 72.
 One of the best parts is meeting a lot of people who like to fly and travel together.
 The minimum age to get your recreational pilot permit is 16.
 But you can start your training as early as 14.
 Maximum age?
 There is no maximum age.
 Some people fly into their 70s or 80s.
 It depends on your medical condition.

 Question: Can I rent aircraft, or do I need to own one?

 During your training, you will most likely rent an aircraft from our club.
-We have two different types of aircraft: Cessna 150 (two-seater) and Cessna 172 (four-seater).
 Once you have your license, you can continue to rent or you can buy an aircraft.
 Another popular solution is fractional ownership: you buy an aircraft with friends or buy into an existing partnership that owns an aircraft.
 Many people find this the most affordable solution and one that distributes the cost of maintenance of the aircraft.
-The club helps members get together to buy an aircraft as a group and will provide guidance on the process.

 Question: Is flying single engine aircraft safe?
 I keep hearing about accidents or near accidents?

 Passenger mile for mile, single-engine general aviation aircraft have five times fewer accidents than automobiles.
 Pilot training emphasizes safety as its first priority.
 You not only get trained on flying the aircraft but how to act in case of emergency.
 Flying requires very different skills than driving a car, and our program will teach you all these skills.